nickest14/Leetcode-python/README.md

 #### 1334.
 Find the City With the Smallest Number of Neighbors at a Threshold Distance

+#### 1343.
+Number of Sub-arrays of Size K and Average Greater than or Equal to Threshold

 #### 1376.
 Time Needed to Inform All Employees

 #### 1395.
 Count Number of Teams